-Already 2 Recommendations related to DFS have been approved by SG12.
+Three (3) Recommendations and one Supplement related to DFS have been approved by SG12.

-When several stakeholders, both of the financial and the telecom sectors work together to provide end-to-end DFS solutions or applications, each needs to understand how to achieve the end-to-end performance objectives.
+When several stakeholders, both of the financial and the telecom sectors work together to provide end-to-end DFS solutions or applications, each of the stakeholders needs to understand how to achieve the end-to-end performance objectives.
 Such objectives must be both adequate for the service being offered and feasible based on the available networking technologies.

 A framework is needed to guide the development of Recommendations for performance aspects of Digital Financial Services including those supported by the emerging and heterogeneous infrastructure.
 Such a framework is also essential for relating performance.